Composite Leptons at the LHC: Composite and Bosons

 \section{Composite $W^\pm $ and $Z^0$ Bosons}

 In a number of composite vector boson scenarios the $W$ and $Z$ weak vector bosons are made up of spin-$\half$ subconstituents \cite{fr12}.
 In these theories it is generally assumed that the leptons, and perhaps even the quarks, are composite.
 Here we will consider, for simplicity, what we regard as one of the simplest scenarios, where the leptons are composed of three spin-$\half$ elementary constituents, possibly not even exactly of the same mass ($h h h$, and ${\bar h}{\bar h}{\bar h}$ for their antiparticles).
-Furthermore, we will assume that the $W$ and $Z$ bosons are made of six of the same elementary constituents, three of them particles and the rest antiparticles ($h h h {\bar h}{\bar h}{\bar h}$).
-Later on we will also look, for completenes, at the case of $W$'s and $Z$'s made out of ($h h {\bar h}{\bar h}$) or even ($h {\bar h} $).
+Furthermore, we will assume that the $W$ and $Z$ bosons are made of six of the same elementary constituents, three of them particles and the rest antiparticles ($h h h {\bar h}{\bar h}{\bar h}$). \footnote{ Here we are mainly concerned with the spin splittings arising from some hypothetical confining chiral hypercolor force.
+The relevant electric charge assignments for the subconstituents were given explicitly in \cite{har}.
+Thus the $W^+$ boson is made up of six $TTTVVV$ spin-$\half$ constituents, while the $Z^0$ contains both ${\bar T}{\bar T}{\bar T} TTT $ and $ {\bar V}{\bar V}{\bar V} VVV$, with $V$ having charge $q=0$ and $T$ charge $q=1/3$.
+In this model the electron is ${\bar T}{\bar T}{\bar T}$ and the electron neutrino $VVV$.
+The heavier second and third generation leptons are then accounted for by the presence of more massive partners to the $T$ and $V$, or perhaps by some (unknown) dynamics leading to radial excitations.} Later on we will also look, for completeness, at the case of $W$'s and $Z$'s made out of ($h h {\bar h}{\bar h}$) or even ($h {\bar h} $).

 For concreteness, and in a first approximation, we will assume that all subconstituents have roughly the same mass, and that the binding in hypercolor singlet states occurs due to a hypercolor force based on the group $SU(N)$.
 Not much is known about the nonperturbative ground state of chiral gauge theories, and therefore about the nature of the effective hypercolor spin interactions, or about the hypercolor dressing of bare (current algebra) subconstituents.
 In the following we will pursue the simplest assumptions in order to obtain a series of admittedly rather crude estimates for the effective spin dependent forces.
 A more sophisticated estimate for the bound state energies is not possible yet, given our almost complete ignorance regarding the properties of the hypercolor symmetry group, the nature of the subconstituents, and the general nonperturbative properties of chiral gauge theories.